codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is a witch's favorite subject in school?
-Spelling!
+What's the difference between roast beef and pea soup.
+Anyone can roast beef, but nobody can pee soup.

 ## Daily Trivia

-Dutch computer scientist Mark Overmars is known for creating which game development engine?
+What does GHz stand for?
- 1. Game Maker
+ 1. Gigahotz
- 2. Stencyl
+ 2. Gigahertz
- 3. Construct
+ 3. Gigahatz
- 4. Torque 2D
+ 4. Gigahetz

 <details>
   <summary>Answer</summary>
-  Game Maker
+  Gigahertz
 </details>